cloudControl/documentation/Guides/PHP/Joomla 2.5.md

  * Loads of plugins and add-ons
  * Easy to read documentation

-In this tutorial, we're going to take you through deploying Joomla v2.5 to [the cloudControl platform](http://www.cloudcontrol.com). cloudControl provides a [Platform as a Service](http://searchcloudcomputing.techtarget.com/definition/Platform-as-a-Service-PaaS) (PaaS) architecture.
-It has a writeable filesystem, however it's not persistent across deployments or reloads.
+In this tutorial, we're going to take you through deploying Joomla v2.5 to [the cloudControl platform](http://www.cloudcontrol.com).

-What this means for us is that we shouldn't attempt to store sessions or write logs to it; especially if we're going to use more than one node.
-So we're going to need to make some adjustments to what Joomla looks like, out of the box, so that it can be deployed successfully.

-If you need more background on the architecture of the cloudControl platform, have a look at the excellent documentation [available online](https://www.cloudcontrol.com/documentation/getting-started/popular-articles).
-Otherwise, let's get started.

 ##Prerequisites